tannerjt/natl-park-gallery/README.md

 			});
 		}

-- get current extent
-- clear current gallery
+- get current extent and clear current gallery
-- calculate the # of matches for image queue
-- make Flickr API calls
+- calculate the # of matches for image queue and make Flickr API calls

 		function getImages() {
 			// get current extent